> Taking the Next Step

 On the other hand, stocks (and equity-related mutual funds) involve an assortment of risks ranging from individual company performance to industry-specific factors to the fitness of the general economy.
 Individuals should take into account these risks when considering various strategies for investing, especially near retirement.
 More conservative approaches may be more appealing.

 “As an individual nears retirement, they should consider reallocating some of their equity holdings to high dividend yielding stocks,” Johnson said.
-Dividends may help supplement your income, and the prices of dividend-paying stocks generally increase over time.
-Dividend amounts also generally increase over time.
-Indeed a variety of large, blue-chip companies (listed in the Dow Jones Industrial Index) have a long history of increasing their dividend payments to shareholders each year.
+If paid, dividends could help supplement your income, and the prices of many dividend-paying stocks have generally increased over time.
+Dividend amounts also generally have increased over time.
+Indeed many (but not all), blue-chip companies (listed in the Dow Jones Industrial Index) have had a long history of increasing their dividend payments to shareholders each year.
 Such increases may help protect your portfolio’s value against inflation.
 Of course, history is not a guarantee of future performance.

-Stocks of companies that have good free cash flow are another option to consider if you don’t mind doing the research on individual stocks.3 When a company’s free cash flow – the money available after a company makes payments to sustain its business — is increasing, it’s typically a good sign for the company’s future value and its stock’s future value.
+Stocks of companies that have good free cash flow are another option to consider if you don’t mind doing the research on individual stocks.2 When a company’s free cash flow – the money available after a company makes payments to sustain its business — is increasing, it can be a good sign for the company’s future value and its stock’s future value.
 It helps a company grow in good times and survive in challenging times.
 Free cash flow also enables a company to pay dividends, if it chooses, and to increase its dividend payments.

-A new theory to consider is lowering your portfolio’s stock allocation to 30 percent and increasing your bond allocation to 70 percent in the years just before and after retirement — instead of following the conventional wisdom of allocating 100 minus your age to stocks and the rest to bonds.
-Then, as you age, you increase your 30 percent allocation to stocks and decrease your 70 percent allocation to bonds.
-Called a “rising equity glide path,” retirement experts Wade Pfau and Michael Kitces state that this strategy can protect against the risk of running out of money, particularly when stock market returns are poor early in retirement.4
+A new theory to consider is lowering your portfolio’s stock allocation to a low range, say 20-30 percent, and increasing your bond allocation to a relatively higher range, say 70-80 percent, in the years just before and after retirement — instead of following the conventional wisdom of allocating 100 minus your age to stocks and the rest to bonds.
+Then, as you age, you increase your allocation to stocks and decrease your allocation to bonds.
+Called a “rising equity glide path,” retirement experts Wade Pfau and Michael Kitces state that this strategy can help protect against the risk of running out of money, particularly when stock market returns are poor early in retirement.3

 Stocks tend to offer higher returns than bonds in the long run, but they tend to be more volatile: they can gain or lose a lot of value in a short time.
-In the years just before and after you retire, you want to be sure you have something whose value is relatively stable — bonds — that you can sell for income in case stocks are down to protect against sequence of returns risk.
+In the years just before and after you retire, you want to be sure you have something whose value is relatively stable to help counter sequence of returns risk.

 Possible Protection with Deferred Income Annuities